json-everything/json-everything-docs/_docs/schema/schemagen/schema-generation.md

 These are the first phase of generation.
 When encountering a type, the system will find the first registered generator that can handle that type.
 The generator then creates keyword intents (see "Intents" below).
 The supported types list above is merely a list of the built-in generators.

-To create a new generator, you'll need to implement the `ISchemaGenerator` interface and register it using the `GeneratorRegistry.Register()` static method.
-This will insert your generator at the top of the list so that it has priority.
+To create a new generator, you'll need to implement the `ISchemaGenerator` interface.
+To register it globally, use `GeneratorRegistry.Register()`, which inserts it at the top of the list.
+To restrict it to a specific configuration instance, add it to `SchemaGeneratorConfiguration.Generators` instead.

-> This means that the order your generators are registered is important: last one wins.
-So if you want one generator to have priority over another, register the higher priority one last.
+> Registration order matters: last registered wins.
+If multiple generators can handle a given type, the one registered last will be used.
 {: .prompt-warning }

 This class doesn't need to be complex.
 Here's the implementation for the `BooleanSchemaGenerator`: